Kershaw stops steal of home, hands Dodgers 3-2 Series lead

 Thirty of the previous 46 teams to win Game 5 for a 3-2 lead have won the title, but just six of the last 14.
 Teams that wasted 3-2 leads include last year’s Houston Astros.

-Los Angeles did not have an obvious candidate to start Game 6 on Tuesday, when Game 2 winner Blake Snell starts for Tampa Bay,
+Tony Gonsolin will start for the Dodgers on Tuesday, when Game 2 starter Blake Snell pitches for Tampa Bay.

-Walker Buehler, the 26-year-old right-hander who has supplanted Kershaw at the Dodgers’ ace, is waiting in the wings for a a Game 7 like a Hollywood understudy ready for a leading role.
+This is the first time since 1997 that teams have alternated wins in the first five games.

 With a 175-76 regular-season record, five ERA titles and an MVP, Kershaw ranks alongside Dodgers greats Sandy Koufax, Fernando Valenzuela and Orel Hershiser.
 He won World Series openers in 2017 and again this year, but he faltered in Game 5 in both 2017 and 2018 and has never won a title.

-Provided a 3-0 lead, Kershaw allowed Tampa Bay to pull within a run in the third when Kevin Kiermaier singled, Yandy Díaz tripled on a ball down the right-field line that skipped past Betts and Arozarena’s single.
+Provided a 3-0 lead, Kershaw allowed Tampa Bay to pull within a run in the third when Kiermaier singled, Yandy Díaz tripled on a ball down the right-field line that skipped past Betts and Arozarena singled.
 The 25-year-old Cuban rookie asked for the ball after his record 27th postseason hit, one more than San Francisco’s Pablo Sandoval in 2014.

 “I didn’t have my stuff like I did in Game 1,” Kershaw said.
 “My slider wasn’t there as good as it was, so fortunate to get through there."

-Kershaw escaped a first-and-third, no-outs jam in the fourth after Margot walked leading off, stole second and continued to third when the ball got away from second baseman Chris Taylor for his second big error in two games.
-Hunter Renfroe also walked, but Wendle popped out and Adames struck out.
+Kershaw escaped in the fourth after Margot walked leading off, stole second and continued to third when the ball got away from second baseman Chris Taylor for his second big error in two games.
+Hunter Renfroe also walked, but Joey Wendle popped out and Willy Adames struck out.

-With Kiermaier at the plate, Margot bolted for home as Kershaw raised both hands over his head in his instantly recognizable stretch position.
-While many pitchers might have panicked and perhaps balked, Kershaw coolly and quickly stepped off the rubber and calmly threw to catcher Austin Barnes.

-Barnes grabbed the ball and got his mitt down on the Margot’s outstretched hand while the runner’s helmet tumbled off and cut his own lip.

-Margot went on his own, manager Kevin Cash said, and became the first runner caught stealing home in the Series since Minnesota’s Shane Mack in Game 4 in 2001.
+Margot went on his own, thinking the Dodgers weren't paying close attention, and became the first runner caught stealing home in the Series since Minnesota’s Shane Mack in Game 4 in 1991.

-Globe Life Field's roof was closed on the cool, rainy night, as it was for Game 3, and the visiting Dodgers broke on top within 10 pitches against Glasnow, a lanky 6-foot-8 right-hander who appeared to be overthrowing.

 Glasnow allowed four runs and six hits in five innings, leaving him 0-2 with a 9.64 ERA in the Series.
-The two home runs raised his total to a record nine in a single postseason.

-Betts doubled on a 99 mph fastball leading off and scored two pitches later when Seager pulled a curveball into right field for a single and his 19th postseason RBI.
-This Series joined 1932 as the only years with runs in four straight top of the first innings.

-Seager advanced on a wild pitch, Muncy drew his 20th walk of the postseason and after a two-out wild pitch, Cody Bellinger hit a grounder that was stopped with no play by Lowe, the second baseman positioned on the right field grass.
-Seager scored the Dodgers’ 58th run with two outs this postseason and became the first player to cross the plate in each of the first five Series games since the Yankees’ Derek Jeter in 2000.
+He sets records with nine postseason homers allowed and three wild pitches in a Series game, tying a mark with two wild pitches in an inning.

+“It's definitely not my greatest month of baseball, that's for sure,” Glasnow said.

 UP NEXT

-Snell, the 2018 AL Cy Young Award winner, allowing two runs and two hits in 4 2/3 innings in Game 2 with nine strikeouts and four walks.
+Gonsolin allowed Lowe's first-inning homer in Game 2 and left after 1 1/3 innings.
+Snell allowed two runs and two hits in 4 2/3 innings in Game 2.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports